 This morning you will depart Westgate Shopping Centre.
 A lunch stop will be made en-route.
 In the late afternoon you arrive at your hotel in Hyannis.
-Dinner is included tonight.
+A welcome dinner is included tonight.
 (D)

 After breakfast you will depart your hotel for a tour of Cape Cod.
 With the help of a knowledgeable local guide you will see most of the peninsula’s famous sights – its gabled roofed houses, quaint seaside villages and warm water beaches.
 A stop will be made in Provincetown.
 You will have part of your afternoon to explore the village of Hyannis.
 Dinner will be on your own in Hyannis.
 (B)

 Your adventure today will take you to Martha’s Vineyard.
 Located south of Cape Cod, “the Vineyard” was a retreat for wealthy whalers from Boston during the 19th century.
 Today it is a favourite island of many of New England’s wealthiest families and it is home to many lavish mansions.
 While in Martha’s Vineyard you will visit Edgartown and have time to shop in many of its one-of-a-kind boutiques.
-Your evening is free.
-(B)
+After dinner your evening is free.
+(B, D)

 After breakfast you will be off to Plymouth.
 Plymouth is best known for being the site of the colony established by the Pilgrim passengers of the Mayflower.
 Founded in 1620, Plymouth is the oldest municipality in New England and one of the oldest in the United States.
 It also is the oldest continually inhabited English settlement in the modern United States.
 Our stop in Plymouth is short, but you will have a chance to see Plymouth Rock.
 From Plymouth you will make you way to Boston.
 While in Boston, you’ll travel down the old-world Freedom Trail, with stops at Boston’s favourite historical landmarks.
 You’ll continue your tour with visits to Back Bay, the Public Gardens, and Beacon Hill.
-After the tour we make our way to Springfield for our final evening.
-Dinner is included enroute.
-(B, D)
+Our hotel this evening will be the Hampton Inn by Hilton on Massachusetts Avenue in Boston (B)

-This morning we depart Springfield for Ottawa.
+This morning a hot and cold breakfast is provided.
+Following breakfast, we will depart Boston for Ottawa.
 A lunch stop will be made en-route.
 Expect to arrive in Ottawa in the evening.
 (B)